ammahmoudi/ammahmoudi.github.io/_posts/2023-10-25-toefl-notes.md

 # TOEFL Writing Template
-These are the templates I have gathered for TOEFL iBT writing tasks.some phrases are marked with ✅ which is offered to use.
+These are the templates I have gathered for TOEFL iBT writing tasks.
+Some phrases are marked with ✅ which is offered to use.
 ## Task 1

  *280-300 words*